-In their role as FUW representatives they exclusively speak on behalf of the Farmers of Wales at local, national and international level, and frequently represent the Union at ministerial meetings, stakeholder workshops and local branch meetings.
+In their roles as Official FUW Representatives, the Presidential Policy Team speak exclusively on behalf of the Farmers of Wales at local, national and international levels.
+They also frequently represent the Union at ministerial meetings, stakeholder workshops and local branch meetings.

 Glyn Roberts - President

-Further to this, Glyn has served as treasurer of the National Trust Tenants’ Society for the Ysbyty Ifan Estate since 1993 to present and he is the secretary of Ysbyty Ifan Sheepdog Trials, a post he has held since 1998.
+Glyn is also the treasurer of the National Trust Tenants’ Society for the Ysbyty Ifan Estate (1993-present), and is the secretary of Ysbyty Ifan Sheepdog Trials (1998-present).

 Ian Rickman - Deputy President

-Ian is a Carmarthenshire sheep farmer, who is a past county chairman of the FUW in Carmarthenshire, and has held the position of chairman of the hill farming and marginal land committee.He was elected as Vice President of the FUW in 2017 and over the past 2 years he has worked tirelessly to represent the Union and its members at a variety of Welsh Government meetings, at farm visits with MPs and AMs highlighting why #FarmingMatters and has represented the Union in a host of media interviews.
+Ian is a Carmarthenshire sheep farmer, who is a past county chairman of the FUW in Carmarthenshire, and has held the position of chairman of the hill farming and marginal land committee.He was elected as Vice President of the FUW in 2019 and has worked tirelessly to represent the Union and its members at a variety of Welsh Government meetings, at farm visits with MPs and AMs highlighting why #FarmingMatters and has represented the Union in a host of media interviews.

 Ian is married to Helen and they have three sons.
 The family lives at Gurnos, an upland sheep farm near Llandeilo, Carmarthenshire.
 The farm extends to 220 acres with Common Grazing Rights on the Black Mountain, and Ian is a member of the Management Committee of the Black Mountain West Graziers Association.